lmyint/personal_site/content/post/2018-08-10-dnd-scraping-rvest-rselenium.md

 ## Step 2: Use `RSelenium` to access pages behind login <a id="rselenium"></a>

 In Step 1, we looped through pages of tables to get the URLs for pages that contain detailed information on individual monsters.
 Great!
 We can visit each of these pages and just do some more `rvest` work to scrape the details!
-Well, not immediately.
+Well... not immediately.
 Most of these monster pages can only be seen if you have paid for the corresponding digital books and are logged in.
 DnD Beyond uses [Twitch](https://www.twitch.tv/) for authentication which involves a redirect.
 This redirect made it way harder for me to figure out what to do.
 It was like I had been thrown into the magical, mysterious, and deceptive realm of the [Feywild](http://forgottenrealms.wikia.com/wiki/Feywild) where I frantically invoked Google magicks to find many dashed glimmers of hope but luckily a solution in the end.

 ### What did not work <a id="fail"></a>